zbee/pioneersOfPlymouth/README.md

 [profile](https://github.com/zbee/) or [keybase](https://keybase.io/zbee).
 I will try to make the setup of your own instance of Pioneers of Plymouth as simple as possible.
+This does use a modified version of [zbee/UserSystem](https://github.com/zbee/usersystem) which is licensed under GPLv3.

 Please read the [installation document](INSTALL.md) if you want to spin up your own instance.
 I want to also switch my systems over to Heroku, and then offer